ICCP/syllabus/README.md

 >Plagiarism (from the Latin plagiarius, an abductor, and plagiare, to steal) defined by the White House Office of Science and Technology Policy on Misconduct in Research as “ . . . the appropriation of another person’s ideas, processes, results or words without giving appropriate credit.”
 At MSU, General Student Regulation 1.00 states in part that “no student shall claim or submit the academic work of another as one’s own.”
 (For the complete regulation, see Protection of Scholarship and Grades.)
 Plagiarism may be accidental or blatant and there is even self-plagiarism.
 However, students are held to the same standards whether or not they knew they were plagiarizing or whether or not they were plagiarizing themselves or someone else.

 Of course you're free to collaborate with others while working on your projects--that's the whole point of ICCP, after all--just give credit where credit is due.
-Please respect the terms of use and/or license of any code you find, and if you reimplement or duplicate an algorithm or code from elsewhere, credit the original source with an inline comment.
+Please respect the terms of use and/or license of any code you find, and if you implement or duplicate an algorithm or code from elsewhere, credit the original source with an inline comment.

 ### License